 of others.
 History has ways both obvious and subtle

 of teaching its serious students.
 May God bless our

 efforts to develop a leadership the truly pleases

-heed of the warnings in the soonest time possible.
+the warnings in the soonest time possible.

 1. The Church should understand the "priesthood"